kimutai-codes/blog/posts/worldly-christian-music.md

 ## Setting out

-As you set out to investigate your music, just remember this;
+As you set out to evaluate your music, start with these;

 1. Ask God for guidance
 2. Don't listen to music that your conscience refutes